-In making an estimate we have referenced the approach used by Ofqual (the qualifications regulator in England).
+In making an estimate we have referenced the approach used by Ofqual (the English qualifications regulator).
 This is also known as Total Qualification Time (TQT) or Guided Learning Hours.
 TQT is comprised of:

 - 1. Guided Learning Hours (GLH).
 This means time spent being taught by an instructor (and not necessarily face to face); - 2.
 Assessment Time, and - 3.
 Study Time. (this means self study/revision/reading)